 Jump to:

-🔴 Color
+🔴 What Does Color Look Like?

 The telltale sign of a fresh cranberries is bright, red color.
 When they get older, the color of the berries begin turning darker to a dark red or dark purple color.